lsrprntr/android-kotlin-notes/appdev.md

 A container is an object that contains the dependencies that the app requires.
 These dependencies are used across the whole application, so they need to be in a common place that all activities can use.
 You can create a subclass of the Application class and store a reference to the container.

+To me dependency injection is hoisting the variables into the constructors.

+This process is done by implementing an application container that provides the repository to MarsViewModel.